-EDWARDSVILLE — The Madison County Finance and Government Operations Committee on Monday approved a proposed $171 million fiscal year 2022 budget, along with a $30.8 million property tax levy.
+EDWARDSVILLE — The Madison County Finance and Government Operations Committee on Wednesday approved a proposed $143.8 million fiscal year 2021 budget, along with its $30 million property tax levy.

 The levy is the amount requested from property taxes used to finance a portion of the county’s budget.
 The general fund makes up about one-third of the county’s total tax levy.

-Prenzler said that the administration met with department heads and elected officials prior to presenting the proposed budget.
-He said currently, the administration is in the midst of negotiating contracts with four collecting bargaining units.
+Prenzler said that the administration met with department heads and elected officials prior to presenting the proposed budget and asked for voluntary reductions.
+He said the No. 1 cost for the county is personnel.